A Mathematical Programming Approach for Integrated Multiple Linear Regression Subset Selection and Validation: Introduction

 \begin{itemize} \item We provide a mathematical programming-based algorithm that allows a regression model to be built that satisfies the majority of statistical tests and diagnostics.
-In particular, residual-based diagnostics are incorporated into the model for the first time.
+Note that it is not trivial to incorporate this model validation step into other popular subset selection approaches such as LASSO and stepwise selection.
+To the best of our knowledge, residual-based diagnostics are incorporated into the model for the first time in the literature.
+The experimental results show that our model identifies a subset that satisfies all of the considered tests and assumptions within a reasonable time while minimizing adjusted $R$ squared.

-\item Our algorithm smartly uses a commercial MIP solver to which exactly one call is required.
-To the best of our knowledge, our algorithm is unique in the sense that it does not require multiple iterative calls to the solver.
-The experimental results demonstrate the efficiency of our algorithm in comparison to existing iterative methods.
+While an MIP solver is used to solve the problem, our algorithm is unique in the sense that it does not require multiple iterative calls to the solver.
+The experimental results demonstrate that our algorithm significantly speeds up the solution search in comparison to existing iterative methods, resulting in the success of finding better solutions.

-\item The experimental results show that our model identifies a subset that satisfies all of the considered tests and assumptions within a reasonable time, while at the same time keeping the adjusted $R^2$ values close to those of the benchmarks (without statistical tests and diagnostics).
+\item We propose an efficient explicit constraint that significantly reduces the solution space.
+The constraint is a relaxed version of the constraint we propose for the regression coefficient $t$-test.
+This relaxed constraint is added to the model before the branch-and-bound algorithm to exclude the solutions (subsets) that significantly violate the $t$-test from the branch-and-bound search tree.
+The computational experiment shows that the relaxed constraint reduces the solution time and size of the search tree.

 \item We present a logical procedure to find a near-feasible solution when no subset satisfies the tests and diagnostics or our model fails to find a feasible solution within the given time limit.
-The proposed procedure mimics the typical steps used to building a linear regression model.
-The experimental results show that our procedure produces higher quality subsets than the benchmarks. \end{itemize}
+To the best of our knowledge, our work is the first attempt that provides good alternative solutions in the case, which indeed often arises in practice.
+The proposed procedure mimics the typical steps used to build a linear regression model.
+The experimental results show that our procedure produces higher quality subsets than do the benchmarks. \end{itemize}